Simple CPU v1a: TTL

 Home

-Previously, i avoided making a TTL version (Link) of the SimpleCPU processor, taking the easy route and used CPLDs in the bread board implementation (Link).
-However, a TTL implementation is a rights of passage and has to be built :).
-The motivation to build this version of the processor came around when a pile of Logic Constructor boards became available (were going to be dumped), as shown in figure 1.
-We used these board when we taught electronics in our first year, but, those days are gone :(.
-This board is not very space efficient, but i decided to uses these to construct a TTL computer as their size was a positive, allowing the construction of "tower computer", stacking these boards to form the sides of a box (rectangle), which i thought would make an interesting display\demo.
-The aim of this demo was to highlight the hidden complexities within that small lump of silicon we call a computer, to give a better view of the complexities hidden in the FPGA or SCPLD versions.
+The motivation to build this TTL (Link) version of the SimpleCPU processor came around owing to the need to build a centre piece demo for open-days and a pile of Logic Constructor boards becoming available (were going to be dumped), as shown in figure 1.
+We used these boards when we taught electronics in our first year, but, those days are gone :(.
+This board is not very space efficient, but i decided to use them to construct a TTL computer as their size was a positive, allowing the construction of a "tower computer", using the boards to form the sides of the "tower".
+I thought this would make an interesting eye catching demo that visitor could not ignore i.e. an ice-breaker demo where people would have to stop and ask "what is this".
+The answer to this question and the aim of this demo is to highlight the hidden complexities within those small lumps of silicon we call a computer.
+To give visitors a better view of these complexities in their construction.
+To allow demonstrators / guides to compare and contrast the exact same processor running in a small FGPA board that people would recognise and accept as a "computer" and this towering beast that highlights what actually goes on hidden behind the scenes.
+Also, this is the first processor architecture students are taught in the SYS1 module i teach (implemented in the lab using an FPGA), so makes it a good choice for an openday demo i.e. links into teaching.

 Table of Contents